Estreuselito/bikerus/README.md

 # Data modelling

+In order to load or train all models (with exception of fastai - see [here](#fastai---neural-net-regressor) why) with the given train and test split, execute the script `4_models.py`.
+This will:
+- Load the given models or train them
+- Save them to the local drive
+- Creates two dataframe:
+  - One dataframe with all given prediction (normalized and unnormalized)
+  - Another with the given $R^2$ values
+- Saves the aforementioned dataframes

 ## CatBoost - Gradient Boosting on Decision Trees

 > 🐈 This paragraph explains how the catboost regressor is used